-While the user may use any client program to connect to HiveServer2, Hive-MR3 provides a script for creating Beeline connections based on the configuration files in the installation.
+While the user may use any client program to connect to HiveServer2, the MR3 release provides a script for creating Beeline connections based on the configuration files in the installation.

 In order to run Beeline, set the following environment variables in